-5 5

-Length: within scale +/- 5%
+Length: within scale +/- 10%

 Width: max.
 395 mm measured at the widest point of the bodyshell

-Height: within scale +/- 5%
+Height: within scale +/- 10% Minimum wheel base: 500mm Maximum wheel base: 535mm

-Tank capacity: 700 cm 3 (including pipes to and from

-the carburettor and any fittings).
-If

-a ventilation chamber/catch tank is

-fitted, it must be fitted above the tank

-and be transparent.
+Tank capacity: 700 cm (including pipes to and from the carburettor and any fittings).
+If a ventilation chamber/catch tank is fitted, it must be fitted above the tank and be transparent.

-Minimum weight, without fuel: 10.000 g
+Minimum weight, without fuel: 10.000 g Maximum weight, without fuel: 12.000 g

-Maximum woight without fuel 12,000 a

-Maximum weight, without fuel 12.000 g 5.3.2 All 1:5 cars have to be genuine scale in all details and proportions and be a fully detailed model of an existing 1:1 touring race car.
+5.3.2 All 1:5 cars have to be genuine scale in all details and proportions and be a fully detailed model of an existing 1:1 touring race car.
 If the allowed tolerances are used, then all parts of the model in that particular view have to be within the same sign (wheelbase-, length,- //wheelbase+, length+).
 Mixtures of car designs are not allowed.